aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-For the description of this property, please see \#getEmbededImageNameInSvg().getEmbededImageNameInSvg()
+For the description of this property, please see [getEmbededImageNameInSvg()](../../com.aspose.cells/imageorprintoptions\#getEmbededImageNameInSvg--)

 **Parameters:**
 | Parameter | Type | Description |